annexi-strayline/AURA-docs/source/cli/checkout_command.rst

 Tips
 ----

 ``checkout`` with a specific target is helpful for explicitly obtaining an AURA subsystem before it has any dependencies in the project.
-Since Ada is so well structured package specifications are often the only documentation required to use an AURA subsystem in a project.
+Since Ada is so well structured, package specifications are often the only documentation required to use an AURA subsystem in a project.
 Using checkout this way allows you to obtain the specifications first, to use as documentation for the inclusion of those subsystems in your project.